 Eligibility Criteria for Students to Receive Supervision

 On days when a student is not able to be supervised at home and no other arrangements can be made.
-Supervision will be available for children of parents who cannot work from home, and vulnerable children.
-These are:
+Supervision will be available for children of parents who cannot work from home, and students who are vulnerable and have a disability.

-Where a parent believes they have no other choice, in alignment with the criteria above, an ‘On Site Attendance Form’ application LINK must be emailed to the School email each week by 10.00am the previous Friday.
-This is necessary so I can consult staff each week and make arrangements for any staff to attend.
+Where a parent believes they have no other choice, in alignment with the criteria above, an ‘Onsite attendance form’ application must be completed to the School.

 Respectfully, I advise you all that such requests must be an absolute last resort.
 Please note that students who are granted permission for supervision, by me, will not be receiving direct instruction by teachers on site; they will be provided with a supervised study area (to accommodate required social distancing) and they will simply be engaging with the same remote learning through Google Classrooms as their peers who are at home.